5t0n3/ctf-writeups/2023-wolvctf/crypto/downunder/README.md

 My first idea was to send 1 and -1 as `A` values to determine if the flag exponent was even or odd, since -1 to any even power is just 1, so the HMAC values generated as shown above would be the same in that case.
 As it turns out, the flag exponent is in fact even, which makes sense based on how the flag is converted to a number, assuming it ends in a `}` character.

-At this point I was a bit stumped, but when randomly lookup up stuff to find any leads I found a [writeup by Project Sekai](https://sekai.team/blog/wolvsec-ctf/cpa/) from last year's WolvSec CTF that seemed to be really similar.
+At this point I was a bit stumped, but randomly looking up stuff led me to a [writeup by Project Sekai](https://sekai.team/blog/wolvsec-ctf/cpa/) from last year's WolvSec CTF that seemed to be really similar.
 I'd highly recommend giving it a read if you have a chance (thanks again to @sahuang for explaining the challenge so well :D).

 It essentially boils down to a consequence of [Cauchy's Theorem](https://en.wikipedia.org/wiki/Cauchy%27s_theorem_(group_theory)), which implies that any group of composite order has subgroups with their orders being the prime factors of the order of the entire group (if that makes sense).